arxxv/getmedspy/readme.md

 ## GetMeds is an android app + web app that helps in delivering medicines to you.

-1) If you want some medicines delivered to you, you can create an order on our app and mention the medicines you require along with their quantity.
-You can also add symptoms to your order if you don't know the medication required to cure your condition.
-Users can create orders in exchange for coins which serve as a convenience fee.
+1) An user can post there order on the web/android app which then will be shown to all the users on the homepage of the app.
+The user gets options like adding the exact medicines to the items or they can add the symptoms as well.

-2) Users can also accept orders available around them and deliver them.
-When one completes an order they earn coins for completing the order successfully.
+2) Other users can accept and complete orders posted by someone else, in exchange for some incentives!

-### The backend was built using FastAPI and python.
+### The backend was built using FastAPI, Python, MongoDB.

 ##### Some screenshots of the Website